leod99/avn/Readme.txt

 4. Set up remote & local env
-add hostnames to be monitored in hostnames.txt replace username "avnadmin" in aptsetup.sh/yumsetup.sh with existing user on remote hosts
+add hostnames to be monitored in hostnames.txt replace username "avnadmin" in aptsetup.sh/yumsetup.sh with existing user on remote hosts replace username for scp in runjob.sh with user on local host

 for Debian / Ubuntu local host run $./aptsetup.sh